RFL match officials

 The RFL Match Officials are a select group of professional Rugby League match officials who officiate the top divisions of Rugby League in Britain.

 Officials are required to take part in a Fitness Test to maintain and or gain their status.

 Match Official Department Staff

+Phil Bentham was re-appointed as the RFL's Head of Match Officials in February 2024.
+He previously held this post on an interim basis between Jan-March 2021 while Steve Ganson was on leave.

+Dave Elliot served as the interim Head of Match Officials between Jan-Dec 2023 while an internal investigation took place into the department, ran by Steve Ganson from 2016.
+This concluded with Ganson leaving the RFL by mutual consent in December 2023.